DUI Victim's Rights Attorneys - We Only Represent Victims of Drunk Drivers, Not DUI Offenders. We Hold Drunk Drivers Responsible!

 Unfortunately there are still irresponsible people who will get behind the wheel of a motor vehicle after consuming alcohol.
 It seems that no matter how tough drunk driving laws may be, drunk driving collision victims continue to suffer at the hands of people who just don't think that drunk driving is serious.
 There are few words that can express the anger and emotion people feel when they're injured by a car driven by a drunk driver or by a driver under the influence of drugs.

-Some of the attorneys, paralegals and support staff at Davis Law Group formed a walking team for Washington State Mothers Against Drunk Driving (MADD)'s Walk Like MADD fundraising event which was held at Seattle's Greenlake Park on October 29th.
-In both 2011 and 2012 our law firm's 2011 Walk Like MADD team took the top prize for the most money raised by a business or corporation.
+Each year the attorneys, paralegals and support staff at Davis Law Group form a walking team for Washington State Mothers Against Drunk Driving (MADD)'s Walk Like MADD fundraising event.
+Once again as in 2011 and 2012 our law firm's 2013 Walk Like MADD team took the top prize for the most money raised by a business or corporation.

 See the 2011 SPECIAL MADD EDITION and the 2012 SPECIAL MADD EDITION of the Davis Law Group Newsletter.